 Each year, the depreciation expense decreases the business’s taxable income, which could lower its tax burden.
 All else being equal, the larger the depreciation expense, the more it could reduce a business’s tax bill.

-Depending on the useful life of the asset, this means businesses could continue enjoying tax-related benefits on the purchase even several years later.
+Depending on the expected useful life of the asset, this means businesses could continue enjoying tax-related benefits on the purchase even several years later.
 But, the business will also record lower profits in the meantime because of it.

-Notably, depreciation is often considered a “non-cash expense” because it doesn’t reflect actual cash outflows in the years following the initial purchase.
+Notably, depreciation is often considered a “non-cash expense” because it doesn’t reflect actual cash flows in the years following the initial purchase.
 However, it is treated as an expense in accounting records for tax-related purposes.

 According to the IRS, small businesses can depreciate the following assets: